FabianTraxler/ag_binding_affinity/README.md

 `python main.py -t bucket_train -m GraphConv -d BoundComplexGraphs -b 5`

 #### Weights & Biases
-Configure your W&B account and create a project called `abab_binding_affinity`.
+Configure your W&B account and create a project called `abag_binding_affinity`.
 Then add the `-wdb True` argument to the script to log in to your W&B account.